nunit/docs/docs/articles/nunit/release-notes/Pre-3.5-Release-Notes.md

 * 719184 Platform dependency in src/ClientUtilities/util/Services/DomainManager.cs:40
 * 719187 Using Path.GetTempPath() causes conflicts in shared temporary folders
 * 735851 Add detection of 3.0, 3.5 and 4.0 frameworks to PlatformAttribute
-* 736062 Deadlock when EventListener performs a Trace call + EventPump synchronisation
+* 736062 Deadlock when EventListener performs a Trace call + EventPump synchronization
 * 756843 Failing assertion does not show non-linear tolerance mode
 * 766749 net-2.0\nunit-console-x86.exe.config should have a `<startup />` element and also enable loadFromRemoteSources
 * 770471 Assert.IsEmpty does not support IEnumerable